 To help some Y6 children prepare for secondary school we will be running some 'booster classes' over the course of the year.
 Children will work with an adult in pairs or very small groups to help them meet their academic potential in Maths and English.
 These sessions will not necessarily just be for children who need to 'catch up' with other children, we hope to be able to run some sessions to push the more able children onto even greater things.
 All boosters will run after school and you will receive a letter if your child is selected, telling you who will be teaching them, which subject will be the focus and the day/finish time of the weekly session.

 After a successful trial last year, there will again be a Prefect system running within Year 6.
 The aim of this is to recognise and reward children who consistently act as excellent role models for other children in our school.
 Prefects will be trusted to complete small jobs for adults around the school, set a good example when playing on a lunchtime and be a visible presence around school generally.

-All children can be prefects but that does not necessarily mean all children will be prefects - it must be earned over an extended period by meeting six criteria decided by the children.
+All children will begin the year as prefects.
+As long as children continue to demonstrate the six criteria (that they have decided upon together) they will remain prefects throughout they year.
 The main criteria is simply to take responsibility: we do not expect anyone to be perfect but we do expect everyone to be capable to trying to be the best person they can, even when things do go wrong.
 Throughout the year (and especially in the summer term) there will be rewards just for prefects to thank them for being such positive role models throughout their time in Year 6.

-On a Friday, Year 6 will be taught by Mr Wynn.
-This is to allow me to have PPA (planning, preparation and assessment) and Y5/6 phase management time, as well as giving the children experience of working with different adults within the school week.
+On a Thursday, Year 6 will be taught by Mrs Carey.
+This is to allow me to have PPA (planning, preparation and assessment) and Y4/5/6 phase management time, as well as giving the children experience of working with different adults within the school week.